An Effective Emailer; Simpler Than Engaging With a Goldfish!

 The recipient can quickly scan this email and clearly understand what is being offered and how to access this.

 Visually too the design compliments what is trying to be achieved; the viewer’s eye is funnelled down to the CTA which stands out and clearly states what is does.

 There is also continuity between the brand’s website and this campaign.
 It is probable that when someone receives an emailer they will already be familiar with the brand in question, and will in all likeliness have had interaction with it on one level or another.
-Continuity and familiarity strengthens a brand and goads a recipient to click through, as visually they trust the email.
+Continuity and familiarity strengthen a brand and goals a recipient to click through, as visually they trust the email.